Bisimilarity in fresh-register automata: PSPACE-completeness for RAs with single assignment without erasure (RA( ))

 We attack the bisimulation problem \emph{symbolically}, i.e.\ by abstracting actual names in the bisimulation game to the indices of the registers where these names reside.
-This will lead us to consider groups of finite permutations and inverse semigroups of partial finite permutations. {We shall define symbolic bisimulations over pairs $(q,S)$ of a state $q$ and a set of register indices $S \subseteq [1,r]$.
-In this way, the locations of the empty registers $[1,r] \setminus S$ are made explicit. }
+This will lead us to consider groups of finite permutations and inverse semigroups of partial finite permutations. {\us{In symbolic bisimulations we shall consider pairs} $(q,S)$ of a state $q$ and a set of register indices $S \subseteq [1,r]$, \us{as representing configurations of the form $(q,\rho)$ where $\dom\rho=S$}.
+In this way, the locations of the empty registers $[1,r] \setminus S$ are made explicit. \us{Configurations in a symbolic bisimulation relation will consist of triples of the form $(q_1,S_1,\sigma,q_2,S_2)$ where $(q_i,S_i)$ will be as above, while $\sigma\in\is{r}$ shall be a partial permutation matching register indices in $S_1$ to indices in $S_2$.
+Such tuples will represent concrete configuration pairs of the form $((q_1,\rho_1),(q_2,\rho_2))$ where the $\sigma=\rho_1;\rho_2^{-1}$: in words, $\sigma$ contains all pairs of registers that contain the same name in $\rho_1$ and $\rho_2$ respectively.}

-\begin{defi} Let $\mathcal{A}=\abra{Q,q_0,\rho_0,\delta,F}$ be an $r$-RA($S\#_0$).
+\begin{defi} Let $\mathcal{A}=\abra{Q,\Sigma,\delta}$ be an $r$-RA($S\#_0$).
 We first set: